KaylaPl4yz/KaylaPl4yz/README.md

 ~ ` || :; I often stay around my friends, mainly [Kiki](link) and [Skittlez](link) .
 Do not join cuddle piles unless we agreed to do so.

 × . ∆ :; I misspell from time to time because im typing as fast as I can.
-Adding to this, sometimes I replace 't' with 'z' and 'a' with '∆'.
-I dont do it as much but it does happen
+Adding to this, I have a typing quirk that I use depending on mood ^_^

 ~ ` || :; I can get overwhelmed from large crowds, so I hide with friends or go to the very corner of a spot where I can still see my pony.
 If someone's still covering me, im most likely going to hide them